Biomineralization: Uranium contaminants

 Biomineralization may be used to remediate groundwater contaminated with uranium.
 The biomineralization of uranium primarily involves the precipitation of uranium phosphate minerals associated with the release of phosphate by microorganisms.
 Negatively charged ligands at the surface of the cells attract the positively charged uranyl ion (UO22+).
 If the concentrations of phosphate and UO22+ are sufficiently high, minerals such as autunite (Ca(UO2)2(PO4)2•10-12H2O) or polycrystalline HUO2PO4 may form thus reducing the mobility of UO22+.
 Compared to the direct addition of inorganic phosphate to contaminated groundwater, biomineralization has the advantage that the ligands produced by microbes will target uranium compounds more specifically rather than react actively with all aqueous metals.
 Stimulating bacterial phosphatase activity to liberate phosphate under controlled conditions limits the rate of bacterial hydrolysis of organophosphate and the release of phosphate to the system, thus avoiding clogging of the injection location with metal phosphate minerals.
 The high concentration of ligands near the cell surface also provides nucleation foci for precipitation, which leads to higher efficiency than chemical precipitation.

 Biogenic mineral controversy

 The geological definition of mineral normally excludes compounds that occur only in living beings.
 However, some minerals are often biogenic (such as calcite) or are organic compounds in the sense of chemistry (such as mellite).
 Moreover, living beings often synthesize inorganic minerals (such as hydroxylapatite) that also occur in rocks.

 The International Mineralogical Association (IMA) is the generally recognized standard body for the definition and nomenclature of mineral species.
 As of December 2020, the IMA recognizes 5,650 official mineral species out of 5,862 proposed or traditional ones.

-A topic of contention among geologists and mineralogists has been the IMA's decision to exclude biogenic crystalline substances.
+The IMA's decision to exclude biogenic crystalline substances is a topic of contention among geologists and mineralogists.
 For example, Lowenstam (1981) stated that "organisms are capable of forming a diverse array of minerals, some of which cannot be formed inorganically in the biosphere."